 Some of the Buddha’s disciples were in need of new quarters and they were so demanding and persistent they greatly annoyed the people of the town.
 Whenever they saw disciples approaching, they would go away.
 Because of this, Maha Kassapa, one of the Buddha’s top disciples, was unable to get alms when he visited the town.
 At mealtime other disciples explained to him why this had happened and he went to discuss the matter with the Buddha.

-The younger brother was an earlier birth of Ananda, one of the Buddha’s other top disciples.
+The younger brother was an earlier birth of Ananda, another of the Buddha’s top disciples.